 Little faces exhibiting curiosity, anguish, joy and uncertainly enter the school building.
-Colorful clothing, rumbling footsteps, uncontrollable laugher, and barely audible conversations about life permeate the stairway as children disappear into classrooms.
-These students, whether in black leather church shoes or Jordan Retro 12’s, venture into these spaces to acquire knowledge in hopes of reaching heights only imagined.
+Colorful clothing, rumbling footsteps, uncontrollable laugher, and at times inaudible conversations about life permeate the stairway as children disappear into classrooms.
+These students whether in black leather “church” shoes or Jordan Retro 12’s venture into these spaces to acquire knowledge in hopes of reaching heights only imagined.

-Once students have entered the classrooms, they place their belongings in coatrooms or hooks and prepare for the day.
-The teacher, whom most often greets them with “good morning,” seldom looks like them.
+Once students have entered the classrooms they place their belongings in coatrooms or hooks and prepare for the day.
+The teacher whom most often greets them with “good morning” seldom looks like them.
 Today children represent many ethnicities, cultures, and religions.
-In fact, the American school system is the most diverse it has ever been.
+In fact, the American school system is the most diverse its ever been.
 However, the faculty in many American schools are white and the majority of these teachers are women.
 Where are the Black male teachers?